sita-samoa/sita-membership/docs/guides/user_guide.md

 * Click on the verification link in your email

+It is recommended to setup your account with MFA for added security.

 ## Recovering Your Password

+* Click on "Login"
 * Click on "Forgot Password"
 * Enter your email and submit
 * Check your email for a password reset link
+* Click on the link in your email to reset your password

 ## Logging In